Kaiser Permanente Insurance for Addiction Treatment

 AAC Treatment Options are Available Nationwide

 AAC has addiction treatment centers located throughout the US.
-To learn more about our top-rated drug and alcohol rehab programs, browse our locations or call +1 (888) 341-7785 to speak with an admissions navigator to receive assistance.
+To learn more about our top-rated drug and alcohol rehab programs, browse our locations or call to speak with an admissions navigator to receive assistance.

-Addiction Treatment Questions to Ask Kaiser Permanente
+What Different Types of Addiction Treatment Kaiser Permanente Cover?

 - Payment plans: Rehab programs may offer payment plans where you arrange to spread out the total cost over regular payment installments, to make the financial burden more manageable.
 Be sure to look at interest rates and other details of the plan.